hack-technicolor/hack-technicolor/docs/Repository.md

 Hardware Version    DANT-O
 ```

+#### Configuration version

-If the Gateway is rooted, the CRF number can be found in `/rom/etc/config/env`
+For some ISP's, you may see the configuration version as part of the firmware URL.
+If the Gateway is rooted, the CONF_VERSION string can be found in `/rom/etc/config/env`

-Obtain by running `cat /rom/etc/config/env | grep "CRF"`
+Obtain by running `cat /rom/etc/config/env | grep "CONF_VERSION"`

 ```bash
 option CONF_VERSION 'CRF483'
 ```

+#### Past upgrades history

 You can also run